catchcoder/ifttt_heartbeat/README.md

 # Using **If this then that** to send a email heartbeat

-This python script that will send a trigger to https://ifttt.com/ with uptime and disk space then *ifttt* wil send a email.
+>This python script that will send a trigger to [ifttt.com](https://ifttt.com/) with uptime and disk space then *ifttt* wil send a email.

  ## Run script every hour